Photo-art by Steve Wing

 So I used to teach when I was a drunk, college teaching, professorial pedagogy of a humanistic sort.
 Very bad, the drinking.
 Very bad, the humanists, too.
 They lay claim to everything, while the cockroaches laugh at their feet.
-I once told a class that humanity was nature's way of saying nobody's perfect.
+I once told a class humanity was nature's way of saying nobody's perfect.
 One of my students said she sent that quote home in an email to her mother.
 Her mother wrote back, I thought you said you was studying accounting.
 Still, you draw upon the images you have, and then build them into things your students have never before encountered.

-One time I told a class that I was an alcoholic.
+One time I told a class I was an alcoholic.
 At least half of them mumbled or whispered, "Cool."

 I was certain the reaction would have been the same had I told them I forced my wife to have sex with strangers at truck stops, or that I regularly wrote letters to the president threatening to commit suicide in the Oval Office.